-Policy 1f: The Community Workforce Housing designation shall permit the following land uses:
+Policy 1f: The Workforce Housing designation shall permit the following land uses:

-Implementation measure 1f(1): The CommunityWorkforce Housing land use permits a maximum of 150 workforce bedrooms and a maximum of approximately 100 workforce units.
-Units will be designed with the flexibility to accommodate changes in the mix of studio, 1-bedroom, 2-bedroom and 3+-bedroom units, but in no event may the number of units exceed 100 (including the manaager's unit) or the number of bedrooms $\frac{1}{7}$ this may increase or decrease the unit count, but the number of bedrooms shall not exceed 150.
-The layout, orientation and design of the community housingworkforce units must conform to the Concept Site Plan as approved by the Mono County Board of Supervisors.may be constructed in a configuration of single structures, or structures with two (duplex) or three (triplex) dwelling units, or in apartment structures.
+- Implementation measure 1f(1): The Workforce Housing land use permits a maximum of 150 workforce bedrooms and approximately 100 workforce units.
+Units will be designed with the flexibility to accommodate changes in the mix of studio, 1-bedroom, 2-bedroom and 3+-bedroom units; this may increase or decrease the unit count, but the number of bedrooms shall not exceed 150.
+The workforce units may be constructed in a configuration of single structures, or structures with two (duplex) or three (triplex) dwelling units, or in apartment structures. - Accessory buildings shall be constructed in an architectural style that is compatible with the main building, if the accessory structure is visible from SR 120 or US 395. - Uncovered parking for residents and guests shall be provided at a minimum ratio of 1.75 spaces per workforce unit - Onsite child-care facilities shall be permitted - A recreational/social/picnic/BBQ/play area and structure shall be permitted. - Shared laundry facilities shall be permitted. - Home businesses in conformance with the multi single family residential zoning district provisions of the Mono County Code shall be permitted